CharlesShan-hub/PKM/pkm/embedded/c/books/knr/chapter1.md

 Exercise 1-21.
 Write a program entab that replaces strings of blanks by the minimum number of tabs and blanks to achieve the same spacing.
 Use the same tab stops as for detab.
 When either a tab or a single blank would suffice to reach a tab stop, which should be given preference?

 Exercise 1-22.
-Write a program to ``fold'' long input lines into two or more shorter lines after the last non-blank character that occurs before the n-th column of input.
+Write a program to''fold'' long input lines into two or more shorter lines after the last non-blank character that occurs before the n-th column of input.
 Make sure your program does something intelligent with very long lines, and if there are no blanks or tabs before the specified column.

 Exercise 1-23.
 Write a program to remove all comments from a C program.
 Don't forget to handle quoted strings and character constants properly.
 C comments don't nest.